 As sunlight is the main source of vitamin D and there are few dietary sources, all adults and children over five years old, including pregnant and breastfeeding women, are advised to consider taking a 10 microgram vitamin D supplement daily during autumn and winter.
 Vitamin D helps support the growth of your baby’s bones, and trying for a baby is a good time to start thinking about topping up your vitamin D stores.
 For more information on vitamin D visit the NHS website.

-There are pre-pregnancy supplements available which some women choose to take to ensure they aren't deficient in any vitamins or minerals.
-It's not advisable to take non-pregnancy supplements while trying for a baby as these may not be appropriately formulated and can contain ingredients not recommended at this time.
+There are pre-pregnancy supplements available that some women choose to take to ensure they aren’t deficient in any vitamins or minerals.
+It’s not advisable to take non-pregnancy supplements while trying for a baby as these may not be appropriately formulated and can contain ingredients not recommended at this time.

 Women with a BMI over 30 (check your BMI range here) are advised to take a higher folic acid supplement of 5mg (milligrams) per day.